Product Review

 Seat Strap System prevents head bobbing

-The S3's velcro straps attach to airplane headrest wings, keeping the pillow (and your head) in place.
-You can slip out to use the bathroom and the pillow stays put—a genuine innovation.
+Velcro straps attach to airplane headrest wings, keeping your head in place.
+You can slip out to use the bathroom and the pillow stays put.
+This is genuinely innovative.

-The responsive memory foam provides enough support without being rock-hard.
-The slimmer back section allows for better spine alignment against the seat.
+Responsive memory foam provides firm support without being rock-hard.
+The slimmer back section allows for proper spine alignment against the seat.

 Washable, moisture-wicking cover